 Is Aviva business insurance any good?
 To find out, we've scoured through hundreds of online customer reviews to learn how customers rate their experience with Aviva business insurance.
 Here's are some recent customer reviews relating to business insurance specifically:

-Direct Line insurance has earned only 1.9 stars out of 5 at Trustpilot with 4 out of 5 giving Aviva a one-star "Bad" review.
-This rating is based on just over 2,000 reviews but is based on all of Aviva, not just their business insurance.
+Aviva insurance has earned a 'Great' 4.2 stars out of 5 at Trustpilot with nearly 4 out of 5 giving Aviva a 5-star "Excellent" review.
+This rating is based on over 28,000 reviews but is based on all of Aviva, not just their business insurance.